MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/toggles.md

 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

 The [**toggle switch**](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.toggleswitch.aspx) represents a physical switch that allows users to turn things on or off, like a light switch.
-Use **ToggleSwitch** controls to present users with exactly two mutually exclusive options (like on/off), where choosing an option results in usually immediate noticeable actions.
+Use toggle switch controls to present users with two mutually exclusive options (such as on/off), where choosing an option provides immediate results.

 To create a toggle switch control, you use the  [**ToggleSwitch class**](https://msdn.microsoft.com/library/windows/apps/windows.ui.xaml.controls.toggleswitch.aspx).

 <div class="important-apis" >
 <b>Important APIs</b><br/>